engtuncay/engtuncay.github.io/typescript/art-ts-beginners-guide.md

 In this example, `age is an optional property in the Person interface`.
 The object alice is still a Person even though it doesn't have an age.

+## Function Types

-➖ Function Types: Interfaces can also describe function types.
+Interfaces can also describe function types.

 Example: